bluerider/liveroot/README.md

    ./compiler
  or
    ./compiler btrfs
-This will generate two files : oroot
+This will generate two files: oroot, oroot_install
-                             : oroot_install

 You will want to move these files to the appropriate directory :

 In Repo                 |   On Root